tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 ### 1.2 Audience

-This document is for those needing a technical understanding of the BDQ Core Tests and the application of the Framework Ontology.
+This document is for those needing a technical understanding of the BDQ Core Tests and the application of the Framework Ontology, especially with respect to the controlled vocabulary for the term bdqffdq:hasDataQualityDimension.

 ### 1.3 Data Quality Dimensions

-DataQualityDimension as used in the context of BDQ Core, was originally defined by Veiga 2016 and Veiga et at.
+Data Quality Dimension as used in the context of BDQ Core was originally defined by Veiga 2016 and Veiga et at.
 2017 as a fundamental concept.
-The concept of bdqffdq:DataQualityDimension (Completeness, Conformance, Consistency, Likeliness, Reliability, and Resolution) describes the aspect of data quality that a test examines to assess 'quality' for a given use case.
+The concept of bdqffdq:DataQualityDimension (Completeness, Conformance, Consistency, Likeliness, Reliability, and Resolution) describes the aspect of data quality that a Test examines to assess 'quality' for a given Use Case.

-DataQualityDimensions are measurable attributes in an Information Element which can be individually assessed, interpreted, and potentially improved.
+Data Quality Dimensions are measurable attributes in an Information Element which can be individually assessed, interpreted, and potentially improved.

-Each test in bdqcore: is expected to evaluate one or more data values (one or more bdqffdq:InformationElements) against a single bdqffdq:DataQualityDimension.
-For example, the test VALIDATION_COUNTRY_FOUND tests the value of dwc:country against a source authority for a use case, (e.g., bdq:Record-Management).
-The appropriate type of bdqffq:DataQualityDimension in this case is bdqdim:Conformance: i.e., how well does the country value conform to an appropriate reference standard when you are evaluating the quality of a Darwin Core record (in the context of the use case with which VALIDATION_COUNTRY_FOUND is composed)?
+Each Test in bdqcore: is expected to evaluate one or more data values (one or more bdqffdq:InformationElements) against a single bdqffdq:DataQualityDimension.
+For example, the Test VALIDATION_COUNTRY_FOUND assesses the value of dwc:country against a source authority for a Use Case, (e.g., bdq:Record-Management).
+The appropriate type of bdqffq:DataQualityDimension in this case is bdqdim:Conformance, i.e., how well does the country value conform to an appropriate reference standard when evaluating the quality of a Darwin Core record in the context of a Use Case in which VALIDATION_COUNTRY_FOUND is found?

-DataQualityDimension applies to all Test Types (all subclasses of bsqffdq:DataQualityNeed that is, bdqffdq:VALIDATION, bdqffdq:ISSUE, bdqffdq:MEASURE and bdqffdq:AMENDMENT).
+Data Quality Dimension applies to all Test types (all subclasses of bsqffdq:DataQualityNeed: bdqffdq:VALIDATION, bdqffdq:ISSUE, bdqffdq:AMENDMENT and bdqffdq:MEASURE).

 ### 1.4 Term List Distributions